-From Dan on September 25th, 2008 in Building Materials
+From Engineering on September 25, 2008 in Building Materials

 In an effort to promote the sustainability of natural stone products, the Natural Stone Council has released an environmental survey of the natural stone industry.
 The NSC, an organization made up of trade and business associations that promote Genuine Stone over synthetic materials, completed the survey to analyze quarries and processing operations and their impact on the life cycle of the materials that end up as your countertops, floors, and other applications in and out of the home.